microsoft/rating-api/README.md

 - MONGODB_URI:  `<set to mongoDB endpoint>`.
 The database is called `webratings` so the format would look like `mongodb://[endpoint]:27017/webratings`

+Upon startup, the application checks if it can connect to the database.
+If the database is empty, it populates it with data.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us